-{\bf d)\,\,} $\phi$ is added ``by-hand'' to enforce symmetry (\ref{WS}), as a ``compensator'', so it is not related to the underlying geometry of Einstein gravity emergent in the broken phase.
+{\bf c)\,\,} $\phi$ is added ``by-hand'' to enforce symmetry (\ref{WS}), as a ``compensator'', so it is {\it not related } to the underlying geometry of Einstein gravity emergent in the broken phase.
 So the Planck scale generated by $\langle\phi\rangle$ is not related to geometry.
-Can $M_p$ and $\phi$ have a geometric origin?
+Can $M_p$, $\Lambda$ and $\phi$ have a geometric origin?

-{\bf e)\,\,} while $\cL_E$ is invariant under (\ref{WS}), the underlying geometry i.e. the Levi-Civita connection is not.
-One can ask if it is really consistent to impose a space-time symmetry on an action whose underlying geometry (connection) does not have such symmetry - can we avoid this?
+{\bf d)\,\,} while $\cL_E$ is invariant under (\ref{WS}), the underlying geometry i.e. the Levi-Civita connection is not!
+Is it really consistent to have a space-time symmetry of an action while its underlying geometry (connection) does not have such symmetry?
+Can we avoid this?

-In the following we shall see how the above issues {\bf a), b), c), d), e)} are answered in the gauge theory of scale symmetry of Weyl (based on Weyl geometry) or in its Palatini version.
-They can ensure a geometric interpretation of this symmetry, something that is not so obvious in the local scale symmetry eq.(\ref{WS}) (for a discussion see \cite{Bars0,Ohanian}).
+In the following we shall see how the above issues {\bf a), b), c), d)} are elegantly answered in the gauge theory of scale symmetry of Weyl, based on Weyl geometry or in its Palatini version.
+They ensure a geometric interpretation of this symmetry, something that is not so obvious in the local scale symmetry of eq.(\ref{WS}) (for a discussion on this \cite{Bars0,Ohanian}).